 Zebra Skate is a roller skating rink in Kensington Gardens that offers skating classes for children.
 It’s a great place to drop your kids off for a few hours while you explore the gardens or grab a coffee at one of the nearby cafes.

 This is also a great place for roller skating in London for families as they offer lessons for kids aged seven and up.
-If you don’t have any gears for your kids, no worries!
+If you don’t have any gear for your kids, no worries!
 You can rent it out from them at discounted rates.

-The best part is that they run their classes during school holidays, so you won’t have to make any special arrangements.
+The best part is that they run their classes during the school holidays, so you won’t have to make any special arrangements.
 But if you do need special arrangements, they also offer private skating lessons at Kensington Gardens and Battersea Park.

 The rink is staffed by friendly and experienced instructors who will help your children learn how to roller skate.
 It’s a great way to introduce roller skating to your kids.

-Plus, they have some great features that make them stand out from the rest: their enhanced DBS background checks, paediatric first aid training, and Childcare Vouchers acceptance.
+Plus, they have some great features that make them stand out from the rest: their enhanced DBS background checks, paediatric first aid training, and Childcare voucher acceptance.
 That makes them a safe and fun place for your children to go.

 Combined with their warm, welcoming environment, it’s easy to see why they’ve become so popular.
 They must be doing something right!